scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### ROLLBACK

-`ROLLBACK` command rolls back the current transaction.
+The `ROLLBACK` command rolls back the current transaction.

 #### Grammar